FAFSA For Married Students In 2023 – How Marriage Affects Financial Aid

-Do both spouses need to provide income information for FAFSA?
+Do both spouses need to provide income information for FAFSA for married students?

 Yes, when filing the FAFSA form as “Married, filing jointly” both spouses must provide their income information.
 If you are separated or divorced, then only one spouse needs to provide their income information on the form.

 Can my spouse’s income affect my eligibility for FAFSA?

 Yes, your spouse’s income will be taken into account when calculating your Expected Family Contribution (EFC) for the FAFSA form.
 This can affect your eligibility for certain types of aid and the amount of financial aid you are eligible to receive.

 Married couples face different financial obligations and considerations than single students; and this is reflected in the way that marital status affects financial aid eligibility.
 FAFSA is an important form to fill out in order to be eligible for financial aid.
 It is best to submit the form as soon as possible in order to maximize your chances of receiving financial aid.
 By completing and submitting your FAFSA form, you can take advantage of the various types of financial aid available and receive an accurate financial aid package.
 Take the time to understand the process, and gather all the necessary documents, and you can be on your way to making the most of your financial aid opportunities.